 The truth is, there are some important differences between filing taxes as a self-employed freelancer, independent contractor, or solopreneur, and filing taxes as an employee.
 In order to minimize your tax bill as a business owner, you’ve got to understand a few key tax concepts.

 In this blog post, I’ll define some important tax terms that self-employed business owners must know, and more importantly, why they’re critical to understand.

 1. Taxable Income

 Your taxable income is the total amount of income that’s subject to taxes.

 As an employee, you fill out a W-4 form that tells your employer how much of your wages to withhold for tax purposes.
 Employers withhold federal income taxes and Federal Insurance Contribution Act (FICA) taxes, which include Social Security and Medicare contributions.
 Different states also have their own withholding rules.

 As an independent contractor or freelancer, there is no employer to withhold these taxes for you.
 Instead, you’ll need to calculate and pay self-employment tax (a Social Security and Medicare tax for the self-employed), as well as federal and state income taxes.

-If you expect to owe $1,000 or more on your federal income taxes, and you own a sole proprietorship, partnership or S corporation, you don’t wait until April 15 to pay your taxes in full.
+If you expect to owe $1,000 or more on your federal income taxes, and you own a sole proprietorship, partnership or S corporation, you don’t wait until the tax deadline to pay your taxes in full.
 Instead, you make estimated income tax payments each quarter.
 Use Form 1040-ES to calculate your estimated tax, and make your payments on April 15, June 15, September 15 and January 15.